Self-Supervised Learning for Place Representation Generalization across Appearance Changes: Proposed CLASP-Net

-Our main goal is to allow the model to learn features that are robust to extreme appearance changes while meaningful for the VPR task.
-We are, thus, interested in abstracting the image representation enough so that it is sensitive to the geometric information characterizing the place depicted in the picture but agnostic on the environmental conditions under which the place is observed.
-To achieve that, we incorporate sensitivity and robustness inductive biases into image representations through self-supervised learning strategies.
+Our primary objective is to enable the model to learn features that can withstand drastic changes in appearance while remaining effective for VPR.
+Specifically, we aim to create image representations that capture essential geometric details of the scene's spatial arrangement yet remain unaffected by varying environmental conditions.
+To accomplish this, we integrate both sensitivity to geometric information and robustness to appearance changes into the image representations using self-supervised learning techniques.